EOSIO/eos/docs/cleos/command-reference/system/system-unregproxy.md

 ---
-title: "system voteproducer proxy"
+title: "system unregproxy"
-excerpt: "Vote your stake through a proxy"
+excerpt: "Unregister an account as a proxy (for voting)"
 ---
 ## Positional Arguments
-- `voter` _TEXT_ - The voting account
-- `proxy` _TEXT_ - The proxy account
+- `proxy` _TEXT_ - The proxy account to unregister
 ## Options
 - `-h,--help` Print this help message and exit
 - `-x,--expiration` _TEXT_ - set the time in seconds before a transaction expires, defaults to 30s